SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-resource-pools-and-particles.markdown

 #### 1. Particle class

-Now in keeping with reuse, the MS particle class example is as good an effort as any, so we will reuse that, grab it from [here off the codeplex](http://startrooper2dxna.codeplex.com/releases/46712/download/128395) site and add it to the engine folder (it has been updated slightly to fit in the project properly, just so you are aware, should you use the one direct from the CC particle sample).&nbsp; To keep things simple though we will update the namespace of the class to the same as our project this time.&nbsp; So update the namespace to:
+Now in keeping with reuse, the MS particle class example is as good an effort as any, so we will reuse that, grab it from [here off the codeplex](http://startrooper2dxna.codeplex.com/releases/46712/download/128395) site and add it to the engine folder (it has been updated slightly to fit in the project properly, just so you are aware, should you use the one direct from the CC particle sample).
+To keep things simple though we will update the namespace of the class to the same as our project this time.
+So update the namespace to: